 During detox and residential treatment, guests attend group five hours a day, every day.
 Next, during PHP, guests will attend group six hours a day, six days per week.
 During IOP guests attend group three hours a day, three days a week (five days in the first phase of IOP).
 At the OP level of care, guests will work with their therapist to determine whether group is still an appropriate treatment.

-If you are interested in learning more about our therapy, detox, or other programs for yourself or a loved one, please reach out to us today at (877)-RECOVER.
+If you are interested in learning more about our therapy, detox, or other programs for yourself or a loved one, please reach out to us today at (877)-RECOVERY.
 Our admissions team is available 24/7 to answer your questions.